-Which hotel loyalty program should you join? ↦The four biggest hotel loyalty programs are: Hilton Honors, World of Hyatt, SPG (Marriott and Starwood) and IHG (Intercontinental).
+Which hotel loyalty program should you join? ↦The five biggest hotel loyalty programs are: Accor, Hilton Honors, World of Hyatt, SPG (Marriott and Starwood) and IHG (Intercontinental).
 These may be the major players, but many other chains also offer loyalty programs.
 However, they all follow the same basic principles with a few tweaks between programs.
 The big issue here is loyalty.
 To start gaining meaningful benefits, you'll have to stay regularly at your chosen brand and the real benefits won't start flowing until you have moved up the hotel status ladder and return to the same hotel group to collect the rewards.
-A big downside is that most points expire if you aren't active in a calendar or membership year, depending on the program.
+A big downside is that most points expire if you're not active in a calendar or membership year, depending on the program.
 To gain the benefits, you will need to commit to a particular brand and this may lead you to pay more for a hotel room, or take a less preferred hotel option to gain and redeem those points.

 Depending on the program, you may run into availability issues when trying to redeem, or find the hotel has increased the amount of points to redeem a room due to strong demand for rooms at your chosen hotel.
 This is also known as 'demand pricing'.
 Headlines such as 'no blackout dates' for redemptions may seem appealing, but this does not automatically mean you'll get the room at normal redemption rates.
 For example, in the case of Hilton hotels, you could be looking at double the points - or more - needed per night.